 The enigmatic Tony (Heath Ledger) is discovered hanging beneath Blackfriars Bridge, crossing the Thames just west of the Tate Modern.
 He was not the first person to be found hanging here.
 In 1982, Italian banker Roberto Calvi (dubbed ‘God’s banker’ because of his ties to the Vatican) was found hanged below one of its arches.
-Initially dismissed as suicide, his death is now regarded as murder – and the murky circumstances surrounding his demise inspired the plot of Godfather III.
+Initially dismissed as suicide, his death is now regarded as murder – and the murky circumstances surrounding his demise inspired the plot of The Godfather Part 3.

 Tony is somewhat luckier, finding himself adopted by Dr Parnassus’s band.
-The industrial site in which he recovers, and where the Imaginarium spends most of its time during the day, is the interior of the old Battersea Power Station, on the south bank of the Thames to the southwest, across from Pimlico.
+The industrial site in which he recovers, and where the Imaginarium spends most of its time during the day, is the interior of the old Battersea Power Station, on the south bank of the River Thames to the southwest, across from Pimlico.
 This should have been quite familiar to Heath Ledger, as it’s one of the few non-Chicago locations used in The Dark Knight.

 Surprisingly, the building consisted of two separate power stations – one built in the early Thirties, the other in the Fifties – together making the largest brick building in Europe, and one of the most recognisable London landmarks.

 It was closed and gutted in 1983, since when the many plans to turn it into a theme park or leisure centre have fallen through, though it’s found steady use as a film location.
-Its dilapidated railway station was one of the shabby backdrops to Michael Radford’s grim 1984 film of George Orwell’s novel Nineteen Eighty-Four, as well as hosting the climactic ‘Battle of Bosworth’ in Richard Loncraine’s adaptation of Richard III.
+Its dilapidated railway station was one of the shabby backdrops to Michael Radford’s grim 1984 film of George Orwell’s novel Nineteen Eighty-Four, as well as hosting the climactic ‘Battle of Bosworth’ in Richard Loncraine’s adaptation of Richard III, with Ian McKellen.
 The rubble-strewn interior was one of the murder sites in George Sluizer’s Crimetime, and it’s also where Hugh Laurie and Tom Hollander confront the BBC man in the 2000 comedy Maybe Baby.

-And although the ‘Ark of the Arts’ in Alfonso Cuarón’s Children of Men is filmed inside the other great London power station, Bankside (now Tate Modern), the exterior shots are of Battersea – albeit with its own Thames bridge added digitally.
+And although the ‘Ark of the Arts’ in Alfonso Cuarón’s Children of Men is filmed inside the other great London power station, Bankside (now Tate Modern), the exterior shots are of Battersea – with its own Thames bridge added digitally.
 The power station returns to the screen in Guy Ritchie’s RocknRolla.

 As Tony begins working as a barker for Dr Parnassus, he recruits an audience way up in north London, from DIY store Homebase, 3 Station Road, south of New Southgate rail station, New Southgate, N11.